-29.02 The parties acknowledge that during the negotiations which resulted in this Agreement. each had the unlimited right and opportunity to make demands and proposals with respect to any subject matter not removed by law from the area of collective bargaining and that the understandings and agreements arrived at by the parties are set forth in this Agreement.
-The parties further understand that they have agreed to meet about any subjects relating to this Agreement and other matters of mutual concern during the term of this Agreement when requested.
-However, nothing in this Section obligates a party to reach agreement or to change this Agreement with respect to any subject or matter specifically referred to or covered by this Agreement.
+The parties acknowledge that during the negotiations which resulted in this Agreement. each had the unlimited right and opportunity to make demands and proposals with respect to any subject matter not removed by law from the area of collective bargaining and that the understandings and agreements arrived at by the parties are set forth in this Agreement.
+The parties further understand that they have agreed to meet about any subjects relating to this Agreement and other matters of mutual concern during the term of this Agreement or to change this Agreement with respect to any subject or matter specifically referred to or covered by this Agreement.
 This Agreement replaces and supersedes all prior oral and written understandings, agreements, and policies otherwise referred to or covered by this Agreement and concludes all collective bargaining for the duration of the Agreement.
 Nothing in this Section relieves either party of their legal obligation to bargain in good faith with respect to mandatory subjects of bargaining.

-Article 30 - Duration
+Article 27 - DURATION